nobl9/terraform-provider-nobl9/docs/resources/alert_policy.md

 # nobl9_alert_policy (Resource)

-Alert policies define when to trigger an alert via the configured alert method.
+An **Alert Policy** expresses a set of conditions you want to track or monitor.
+The conditions for an Alert Policy define what is monitored and when to activate an alert: when the performance of your service is declining, Nobl9 will send a notification to a predefined channel.

 A Nobl9 AlertPolicy accepts up to 7 conditions.
 All the specified conditions must be satisfied to trigger an alert.

 For more details, refer to the [Alert Policy configuration | Nobl9 Documentation](https://docs.nobl9.com/yaml-guide#alertpolicy).